 Specific vaccination recommendations vary among countries or even within a given country.
 Local or country-specific guidelines should be consulted.

-3. Contraindications include general contraindications for all vaccines, such as hypersensitivity or anaphylactic reaction to any vaccine component.
-In addition, the Typh-O vaccine is contraindicated in those with an acute gastrointestinal illness, inflammatory bowel disease, or immunocompromise (eg, persons with HIV).
+3. Contraindications include general contraindications for all inactivated vaccines such as allergy to vaccine components or anaphylactic reaction to previous cholera vaccination, as well as hypersensitivity to formaldehyde.
+Vaccination should be postponed in individuals with acute febrile or gastrointestinal illness.
 There are no safety data for pregnant or breastfeeding women.

 4. Adult immunization schedule: The primary vaccination series consists of 2 oral doses at an interval of 1 to 6 weeks; the second dose should be given ≥1 week before travel.
 If >6 weeks elapse between doses, the primary series should be repeated.
 Booster doses should be received every 2 years if there is ongoing high-risk exposure; if >5 years have elapsed since the last booster dose, the primary series should be repeated.
 Patients should be advised to refrain from eating or drinking 1 hour before and after vaccination, as this may impair vaccine efficacy.